 We can see the evidence of the family’s pain in the birth of Mary’s son born sixteen days after William Jr.’s death.
 William insisted that the boy be named after his heart-break: Frenz Denial (friends’ denial).
 It was so hard for William to get over his pain that he quit attending church for awhile, and was later excommunicated.
 His rights and blessings within the church were restored posthumously.

 Both wives went on to bear more children for William, although it was once again Mary who suffered grievous loss: her six year-old namesake died in the fall of 1878.
 If you look closely at the photo above, you can count nine small headstones to the right of the tall monument.
 These are for each of the seven small-pox victims, Caroline’s infant son born in the midst of the epidemic, and Mary Jr. Three spaces were saved next to the nine children so their parents could keep their children company when they finally left his world.
 You can see the parents’ graves in the photograph–the three flat headstones between the memorial and the headstones of the children.

 As I said in Untold Stories, there are other graves in the cemetery bearing dates ranging from September 1870 to February 1871.
 Several families in the town were hit hard by the small-pox epidemic of 1870-1871.
 None one were hit harder than the Skeens.

 When I wrote Untold Stories, I said that I desperately wanted to tell this story.
-There is still much more to Mary Davis Skeen’s story, including a mystery surrounding her three year-old son Benjamin that needs to be solved.
+There is still much more to Mary Davis Skeen’s story.
 Just recently I came into contact with one of William and Mary’s descendants.
 I feel that I have just touched the tip of the iceberg here, and I am more determined than ever that Mary’s story really belongs in book form.
 I can’t wait to speak more with the great-granddaughter of William and Mary Skeen.
 Finally, her story can be told.